jawadcode/idle-vapourings/content/posts/hello-world.md

   * I'm fairly low on the scale of mathematical maturity so this list is ever growing

+## Motivations:

+1) A lot of the information for these and a plethora of other topics is trapped in academic literature, which I have routinely found to be inaccessible for anyone who doesn't have prior experience in the topic at hand.
+I would like this blog to be a collection of beginner-friendly and fairly self-contained posts which can benefit people in the same position I was (or for many topics, currently am) in.
+2) It would be nice to carry out a thought to its completion once in a while and benefit others in the process.

 ## Feedback:

 Corrections of mistakes made in any posts and suggestions for future posts are